AppsFlyerKnowledge/devhub/docs/guides/deep_linking/smart-script-web-tool/dl_smart_script_v2.md

 See [example](https://appsflyersdk.github.io/appsflyer-onelink-smart-script/examples/google_clickid.html?inmedia=email&gclid=1a2b3c&keyword=sale%2Bboat) of the conversion of an incoming URL to an outgoing OneLink URL that passes the Google click ID to `af_sub4` and `gclid`.
 Smart Script automatically maps GCLID to the outgoing URL, if it's available on the incoming url.
+**Note:** When a GCLID is detected, the script searches for the incoming `keyword` parameter, and inserts its value into the outgoing URL as the value for the `af_keywords` parameter.

 ### Facebook click ID passthrough